Peyronie's Disease

 Peyronie's Disease Surgery Types

-Surgery may be a possibility if other treatments aren't working.
+Surgery may be a possibility if other Peyronie treatments aren't working.
 Among the most common surgical procedures are:

 How can you Prevent or Avoid Peyronie's Disease?

 If a mild pressure dressing is not removed within 24 to 48 hours following surgery, the recovery period may be slowed or even halted altogether.
 After surgery, you may continue to have a catheter in your bladder, which was inserted via your penis and into your bladder.
 When a patient is discharged from the hospital, the tube is usually removed from the care unit or the next morning.
-After surgery, you may be prescribed pain medication and medicines to help reduce inflammation and the likelihood of infection.
+After the Peyronie treatment, you may be prescribed pain medication and medicines to help reduce inflammation and the likelihood of infection.
 For at least six weeks following surgery, you should avoid intercourse.

-• Hard, flat plaques grow under the skin on the penis' tissue in Peyronie's Disease.
+• Hard, flat plaques grow under the skin on the penis' tissue in Peyronie's disease.
 A steep curvature in the penis occurs during erections due to this medication.

-• According to some studies, Peyronie's Disease may be caused by an injury to the penis.
+• According to some studies, Peyronie's disease may be caused by an injury to the penis.
 However, most instances are gradual and do not seem to have been caused by trauma.

-• To diagnose Peyronie's Disease, a simple physical examination may be all that is required.
+• To diagnose Peyronie's disease, a simple physical examination may be all that is required.

 • Peyronie's illness has no known treatment.
 One may experiment with a broad range of medications.
 Some are injected directly into the plaque, while others are administered orally.
 Plaque may be removed surgically in certain circumstances.

 • The major objective of therapy is to alleviate discomfort while allowing patients to continue having intercourse.
 Treatment may not be necessary for certain circumstances.
-When Peyronie's Disease is minor, it usually goes away on its own within six to fifteen months.
+When Peyronie's disease is minor, it usually goes away on its own within six to fifteen months.

 Peyronie's Disease FAQs